 Diagram Icons and Arrow Types

 Diagram icons are used in a UML diagram to indicate whether a shape is a class, enumeration, or a data type, and decorative icons are used to indicate whether an element is an attribute of a class or an enumeration literal.
 In addition, two different arrow styles indicate either a directed association relationship (regular arrowhead) or a generalization relationship (triangle-shaped arrowhead).
-The icons and arrow styles we use are shown and described in Error!
-Reference source not found.
+The icons and arrow styles we use are shown and described in Table 1-1.

+Table 1-1.
+UML diagram icons